hinneburg/CommandManager/README.md

 </catalog>
 ```

+#### Command Implementation

+A command implementation needs to implement the `Command` interface.
+The interface has a method called `execute(Context)`, which implements all operations that need to be done by the command.
+The given context will be used to read and write data which are interchanged with other commands.

+Dependencies between commands are currently specified by four other methods: `getBeforeDependencies()`, `getAfterDependencies()`, `getOptionalBeforeDependencies()`, and `getOptionalAfterDependencies()`.
+All these methods return a set of command names.
+Before-dependencies incorporate all commands that need to be executed before the current command.
+After-dependencies are required to be executed after the current command.
+Currently, optional dependencies have the effect that their absence at run time does not cause the catalog XML loading to crash.

 ### Installation

 To install the CommandManager you can add it as a maven dependency.
 Until the binaries are hosted on a public maven repository, it is recommended to clone this repository, checkout the latest release and install it to your local maven repository by executing